 Adjunct Professor of Horn

-In addition to his varied performance schedule, Hustis has served on numerous boards and advisory boards, including that of the Dallas Symphony Orchestra, the Greater Dallas Youth Orchestra, the International Horn Society, the American Horn Competition, Voices of Change, Blue Candlelight Series and the Dallas Center for the Performing Arts Foundation.
-Hustis was also co-founder of TrumCor, a company that manufactures mutes for brass instruments.
-In 2011, Hustis was appointed Music Director of the University of Texas at Dallas Wind Ensemble.
+In addition to his wide-ranging performance schedule, Hustis has served on numerous boards and advisory committees, including those of the Dallas Symphony Orchestra, the Greater Dallas Youth Orchestra, the International Horn Society, the American Horn Competition, Voices of Change, the Blue Candlelight Series, the Dallas Center for the Performing Arts Foundation, and the Dallas Chamber Music Society, where he serves as vice-president.
+Hustis was also co-founder of TrumCor, a company that manufactures and distributes mutes for brass instruments all over the world.